ViridianGames/U7Revisited/PATHFIND.md

 When lua debug is on, clicking NPCs will output their schedule (sorted by time) in the debug console.
 If currently pathfinding, it will show their waypoints.

+Updated tile path costing values in Redist\Data\terrain_walkable.csv Note: these must be greater than 0!

+Updated red/green tiles to show an array of colors to more easily see path costs

+Updated doors in shapedata.dat and a couple lua scripts so they open/close when clicked.

+When F10 is active, clicking an NPC that has active astar waypoints will plot them in blue tiles

 # KNOWN ISSUES

-Some NPCs start out on unwalkable tiles, so they never move.

-Some NPCs have crazy longs paths and the astar gives up before a path is found.
+A couple NPCs have crazy longs paths and the astar gives up before a path is found.

-Not sure how "double doors" should work, do they always open/close in tandem?